Adolfo-schlegel/MyObsidian/Fail2ban/Main.md

 ````

 The most important is;
-+ Bantime: the time that the user was ban
++ Bantime = 10m : the time that the user was ban
-+ Port: the port where the service will working
++ Port = ssh: the port where the service will working
-+ MaxRetry: the number of times that the user retry the password
++ MaxRetry = 5: the number of times that the user retry the password
-+ FindTime: Time to wait for each counts of retry
++ FindTime 10m: Time to wait for each counts of retry
 + Enabled : Can be true or false

 ## Logs: